Trump attacks Kamala Harris’ racial identity at Black journalism convention

 “She was always of Indian heritage, and she was only promoting Indian heritage,” Trump said.
 “I didn't know she was Black until a number of years ago, when she happened to turn Black, and now she wants to be known as Black.
 So I don't know, is she Indian or is she Black?"

-Harris attended Howard University, a historically Black higher education institution in Washington, D.C.
+Harris is a member of a historically Black sorority, attended Howard University, one of the most prominent historically Black colleges in the country, and was a member of the Congressional Black Caucus when she was a U.S. senator from California.

+Read the comments at the White House press briefing, press secretary Karine Jean-Pierre called them “repulsive” and “insulting.”

-Trump, who has in the past promoted racist "birther" conspiracy theories, sparred with one moderator in particular, ABC News’ Rachel Scott.
+Trump, who has in the past promoted racist "birther" conspiracy theories targeting Harris and former President Barack Obama, sparred with one of the three moderators in particular, ABC News’ Rachel Scott.

 Scott opened up the conversation by listing derogatory statements Trump has made about Black journalists and Black elected officials and asked why Black voters should trust him.